 Jamey Lister, PhD (Rutgers University, 2014), is an assistant professor at Rutgers University School of Social Work.
-Dr. Lister’s research focuses on the characteristics, consequences, and treatment of addictive disorders among underserved populations.
-His work aims to address the ongoing epidemic of opioid-related overdose deaths, barriers to evidence-based treatment, and improve addiction treatment services.
-Dr. Lister completed a postdoctoral fellowship at Wayne State University School of Medicine’s Substance Abuse Research Division, where he maintains an affiliate faculty position.
-He has published research findings in highly ranked journals including Substance Abuse, Addictive Behaviors, Journal of Substance Abuse Treatment, Journal of Gambling Studies, and Canadian Journal of Psychiatry.
-Dr. Lister has also disseminated addiction treatment knowledge in news media (NPR, CNBC) and academic newsletters (SAMHSA’s ATTC Messenger, Social Work Today).
+Dr. Lister’s interdisciplinary research focuses on the characteristics, consequences, and treatment of addiction among minority and high-risk populations.
+His work aims to address the ongoing epidemic of opioid-related overdose deaths, barriers to evidence-based treatment, and improve access and quality of treatment, with a goal to develop knowledge on addiction that has an impact on academics, policymakers, practitioners, and the public.
+Dr. Lister completed a postdoctoral fellowship at Wayne State University School of Medicine’s Substance Abuse Research Division, where he maintains an affiliate faculty position, and prior to joining the faculty at Rutgers, he was an assistant professor at Wayne State University School of Social Work.